Bunnings customer FAQ

 Yes.
 The installation of the fascia brackets and fascia beam is by far the most difficult part of building your pre-cut pergola.
 If you are not confident in this part of the project you can get a local tradesman to do this for you for a fee.
 To give you a rough guide of what this may cost we estimate that it will take a good tradesman approximately half an hour per bracket.

 How are my posts anchored to the ground?

-For pergolas the posts will be fixed to the ground using a bracket called a post shoe.
+Pergola posts will be fixed to the ground using a bracket called a post shoe.
 Post shoes are made of hot-dipped galvanised iron, are resistant to rust and will not break down in the ground.
 They will keep the posts of the structure off the ground and ensure no decay occurs.
 Post shoes are anchored in concrete and provide an extremely secure fastening method.
-For decks stumps are concreted directly into the concrete footing.

-How long will it take me to build my pergola or deck?
+How long will it take me to build my pergola?

-While it depends largely on your skill level and the speed at which you work, we have seen through experience that it will take an average to good handyman and an accomplice two days to build a 6×4 metre attached pergola and approximately one and a half days for a freestanding deck.
+While it depends largely on your skill level and the speed at which you work, we have seen through experience that it will take an average to good handyman and an accomplice two days to build a 6×4 metre attached pergola.

 Do you provide instructions to help me build?

 Yes, we will provide comprehensive instructions to guide you through every step of the process.
 This document has been refined over several years to provide the most clear, well informed and concise instructions possible.